 Striving for “a world where we shall call all men neighbors and all countries home” (Rita Rainsford Rouner, Christmas At Sea , 1961) and inspired by people of all faiths who act to strengthen our common humanity, we say: “Let us take from their powerful vision the inspiration to build a broader inclusive world with young and old, every race and religion, and every nationality, that embraces the principles of equality, mutual respect and love.”
 (Cecelie Surasky, Young, Jewish and Proud, Nov.
 2010, http://jfjfp.com/=18953)

-Acknowledging this kairos moment of truth, grace and opportunity, and answering the 2009 call by Palestinian Christians for faith, hope and love “as we face the future, we ask our Jewish… Muslim… Christian… (and other faith or atheist/agnostic) brothers and sisters to join us in building bridges that connect rather than walls that separate… join us in the spirit of trust and community… and reach out in love….
+Acknowledging this “kairos moment” of truth, grace and opportunity, and answering the 2009 call by Palestinian Christians for faith, hope and love “as we face the future, we ask our Jewish… Muslim… Christian… (and all our) brothers and sisters to join us in building bridges that connect rather than walls that separate… join us in the spirit of trust and community… and reach out in love….
 Together, we can overcome the fear of ‘the other’ and, together, with all nations and all faiths, build a global society based on trust and compassion.” (www.kairosusa.org)